DwcJava/dwcj-install-bbj-lib/README.md

 # dwcj-install-bbj-lib
-Library for BBj-side installation process
+Library for BBj-side installation process of a DWCJ application.